pitastrudl/wekanwiki/FAQ.md

 There are near to zero tests, because nobody has contributed tests as pull request.

 ## Is there a plugin system?
 No. It's not possible in web browser to a) Install npm modules inside Docker or b) Install code afterwards on Sandstorm, because application code is read-only and signed.
-All features in code is built in, and all data related to features is stored on MongoDB.
+All features in code are built in, and all data related to features is stored on MongoDB.

 # History